kumo-ai/kumo-rfm-mcp/README.md

 ### 🐍 Traditional MCP Server

-The KumoRFM MCP is available for Python 3.10 and above.
+The KumoRFM MCP server is available for Python 3.10 and above.
 To install, simply run:

 ```bash
 pip install kumo-rfm-mcp